syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 ### CheckBox

 To render a CheckBox item, you should set the [`type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property to `CheckBox` .
-You can further customize the CheckBox item through [`RibbonCheckBoxSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html) by using the `e-ribbon-checkboxsettings` tag helper, which provides options such as `cssClass`, `label`, `checked` and more.
+You can further customize the CheckBox item through [`RibbonCheckBoxSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html) by using the `e-ribbon-checkboxsettings` tag helper, which provides options such as `labelPosition`, `label`, `checked` and more.

-#### Checked
+#### CheckBox State

 You can make use of [`checked`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Checked) property to define whether the checkbox is checked or not.
+A tick mark will be added to the visualization of CheckBox in checked state.
 By default value is false.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}